What is Gut Health?

-Like many subjects in the health and fitness industry, the topic of gut health is particularly prone to conflicting information, and it can be really confusing as to where to start in troubleshooting gut issues, or if they even need to be troubleshooted!
+Like many subjects in the health and fitness industry, the topic of gut health is particularly prone to conflicting information, and it can be confusing about where to start in troubleshooting gut issues or if they even need troubleshooting!

 - What is normal, healthy stool and bowel movement frequency?